Khimi Ram: Politics

-Khimi Ram Sharma is a leader who emerged during Atal Bihari Vajpayee era and Khimi with other leaders like Dhumal were ones who first played a huge role in making First Majority BJP Government in Himachal Pradesh.
+Khimi Ram Sharma is a leader who emerged during the Atal Bihari Vajpayee era.
+Khimi, with other leaders such as Dhumal were ones who first played a huge role in making First Majority BJP Government in Himachal Pradesh.
 Khimi Ram Sharma's entry in politics was in 1999 and in 2000 he contested his first election for Zila parishad member and won and later in 2000 he was elected to the position of Chairman of Zila Parishad, Kullu.
 In 2003 he got ticket to contest election from Banjar assembly constituency from BJP and he won the election and in 2007 he again won the election from Banjar and in 2007 he was elected unanimously as Deputy Speaker of Vidhan Sabha.
 In 2009, he was elected as BJP chief of Himachal Pradesh.
 In 2011, he became member of state cabinet and served as Forest Minister of Himachal Pradesh.
 He is also a confidant of Dr. Prem Kumar Dhumal.

 In 2012 election he lost to Late Sh.
 Karan Singh and in 2017 due to party politics and change in leadership in BJP at national level and at state level Khimi Ram and later many big leaders were sidelined by BJP and in recent elections even Dr. Prem Kumar Dhumal was used as party face but later he was also sidelined but these leaders respectfully accepted decisions of the party.

 On 1 September 2021, Khimi Ram Sharma made a big announcement by organising a meeting where he said that his supporters want him to contest from Banjar for the upcoming Assembly elections.

 Khimi Ram Sharma officially joined INC at AICC HQ's Delhi.

 On 12 July 2022, Khimi Ram Sharma joined the Indian National Congress.